jimmieego/Esri_training_a11y_presentation/training_a11y_presentation.md

-## Introduction
-- About 15% of world population lives with some form of disability
+About 15% of world population lives with some form of disability

-- 1 billion people
+**1 billion** people